Tuition & Financial Aid

 Complete the online Parent Financial Statement (PFS).
 The application includes a processing fee charged by SSS.
 In a divorced or separated family, a separate PFS must be submitted for each household.
 In your PFS, indicate The Miami Valley School as a recipient of the report.
 Our school code is 5062.

-- Applications for financial aid may be begun as early as October 24, 2016.
-We recommend applications be submitted in January once the family has complete calendar year data for 2016.
+- Applications for financial aid may be begun as early as October 2, 2017.
+Families may find it easiest to submit applications in January once they have complete calendar year data for 2017.

-1040 - By April 15, 2017 for returning families and by April 15, 2017, or the date the admission file is complete if later, for prospective families, signed copies of the 2016 Federal Tax Return (1040), including all supporting schedules and forms, MUST be received by SSS.
-Your financial aid package is tentative until your 2016 Federal Tax Return is received by SSS.
+1040 - By April 15, 2018 for returning families and by April 15, 2018 (or the date the admission file is complete if later) for prospective families, signed copies of the 2017 Federal Tax Return (1040), including all supporting schedules and forms, MUST be received by SSS.
+Your financial aid package is tentative until your 2017 Federal Tax Return is received by SSS.

 Find instructions for submitting your documents here -http://sssbynais.org/parents/apply/required-documents.